Grade Reporting Schedules can now be found on the Academic Calendar.

 Contact your departmental administrative assistant to make sure you were assigned as the primary instructor for the course in the student information system.
 If this has not been done, then you will not be able to access the final grading menu for this section.

-If a student has never attended or participated in class, you should assign a grade of “F” with a Grade Reason of Never Attended.
+If a student has never attended or participated in class, you should assign a grade of “FN” (or “NN”, if applicable).

 The only grades that may be assigned are those grades listed in the grade field.
 The grade field lists grades in accordance with the approved course inventory record submitted by your academic department.